CLI parsing with CmdArgs.Explicit

 coupled to the way you name your data structures.
 For all these reasons, I’ve

 non-magic CLI parser generator.
-The use of CmdArgs.Explicit
+The use of CmdArgs.Explicit is way less

-, so here’s how I did it.
+documented than CmdArgs.Implicit, so here’s how I did it.

 You should read the following with the documentation and hammertime’s main in tabs somewhere.